jefdaj/ortholang-demo/templates/tutorial.md

 ### NCBI BLAST+

-Detourrr provides the most common NCBI BLAST programs, which differ in their subject and query types.
+ShortCut provides the most common NCBI BLAST programs, which differ in their subject and query types.
 See the Reference tab at the top for all the variants.

 A couple examples: